szabgab/slides/python/files.md

 ## Exercise: color selector
 {id: exercise-file-color-selector}

-Create a file similar to the colors.txt file and use it as the list of colors in the earlier example where we prompted for a color.
+* Create a file similar to the colors.txt file and use it as the list of colors in the earlier example where we prompted for a color.
+* Call the new script **color_selector_file.py**

 ![](examples/files/colors.txt)